lintonye/learnreact.design/_posts/2017-08-16-components-props-state.md

 As in previous posts, I'll attempt to use plain English to explain the concepts.
 So, no JavaScript knowledge is required to read this post.

-As the matter fact, you won't find any JavaScript code here at all.
-Instead, I'll use a simple notation to help you understand the main ideas first before diving into JavaScript (in future posts).
-In techie terms, it's called *pseudocode* because it's not real code, it's fairly [pseudo](https://encrypted.google.com/search?q=define:pseudo&hl=en).
+In fact, you won't find any JavaScript code here at all.
+Instead, I'll use a simple notation [^1] to help you understand the main ideas first before diving into JavaScript (in future posts).
+I believe this spoon-feeding 🥄 approach is an effective way to learn React (or any technologies) especially if you don't have much programming experience -- mixing React concepts and JavaScript subtleties can be quite overwhelming!

 <a name="learning-goals">